 The purpose of the Neighborhood Enhancement Grant Program is to stimulate and enhance neighborhood vitality by addressing the concerns and special needs of our neighborhoods.
 The City Commission has allocated funds for a Neighborhood Enhancement Grant Program to assist in neighborhood planning opportunities, neighborhood enhancement programs, support of neighborhood/homeowner associations, and neighborhood partnership agreements.
-The City's mission statement is "to provide exceptional, responsive, and sustainable services for the Coconut Creek community."
+The City's mission statement is to "foster continuous quality improvement to enhance a sense of community, quality of life, and personal securityprovide exceptional, responsive, and sustainable services for the Coconut Creek community."
 Quality neighborhoods are crucial to attaining our mission.
 The state of our neighborhoods reflects the overall economic stability, social quality, and security of the City.